 Paving stones are made up of cement, sand, and aggregate similar to concrete.
-Paving stones due to the compression in the manufacturing process are much stronger than standard concrete.
+However due to the compression in the manufacturing process, paving stones are much stronger than standard concrete.
 Standard PSI (pound per square inch it can withstand before breaking) minimum for a paving stone is 8000, poured concrete is typically a minimum of 3500.
 Water absorption is also much less for paving stones versus concrete.
 This keeps the paving stone from chipping and cracking like concrete eventually does.
 Paving stones being individual units with sand joints also makes a difference by allowing natural expansion and contraction that is usually harmful to concrete.

 What is the correct way to install paving stones?

 - Excavate (not always but in most cases)